ibbatta/readme-generator/README.md

 - **SOCIAL** (inside author)
 - **REASON** (inside each contributor)

-This allow the tool to create a better README with more cool informations.
+This allows the tool to create a better README.md with cooler informations.

 Here is a generated [README example](https://github.com/ibbatta/readme-generator/blob/master/EXAMPLE-README.md).